Ti plasmid: Opine utilization genes

+The opines produced by the infected plant utilized by the plant host, and will instead be exported out of the plant cell where it can be taken up by the Agrobacterium cells.
+The bacteria possess genes in other regions of the Ti plasmid that allows the catabolism of opines.
+Each plasmid lineage has its own combination of opine utilization genes.
+Complexity of the mechanism range from three operons (noc, nox, acc) for nopaline and agrocinopine in nopaline-type plasmids to more than 40 genes for octopine, agropine, and mannopine in octopine-type plasmids.

 Uses in bioengineering

 The ability of Agrobacterium to deliver DNA into plant cells opened new doors for plant genome engineering, allowing the production of genetically modified plants (transgenic plants).
 Proteins involved in mediating the transfer of T-DNA will first recognize the border sequences of the T-DNA region.
 Therefore, it is possible for scientists to use T-DNA border sequences to flank any desired sequence of interest - such a product can then be inserted into a plasmid and introduced into Agrobacterium cells.
 There, the border sequences will be recognized by the transfer apparatus of A. tumefaciens and delivered in a standard manner into the target plant cell.
 Moreover, by leaving behind only the border sequences of the T-DNA, the resulting product will edit the plant genome without causing any tumours in plants.
 This method has been used to modify several crop plants, including rice, barley and wheat.
 Further work have since extended the targets of A. tumefaciens to include fungi and human cell lines.